ibexa/documentation-developer/docs/guide/extending_modules.md

 Universal Discovery module allows you to browse the content structure and search for content using an interactive interface: browse, search, create, and bookmarks view .

-!!! tip " UDW tutorial"

-    For a detailed example on how to add a new UDW tab, see [step 5 of the Extending Admin UI tutorial](../tutorials/extending_admin_ui/5_creating_a_udw_tab.md).

 ### How to use UDW?

 With vanilla JS: